-Did one of your friends tell you Teflon is really bad and now you are panicking because every kitchen appliance you own is made from Teflon, including your beloved bread maker?
+Let me guess, has someone just told you that Teflon is really bad and now you are panicking because every kitchen appliance and piece of cookware you own is made from Teflon, including your beloved bread maker?
 Or maybe you recently saw that Mark Ruffalo movie Dark Waters and you are reeling from the story of this non-stick stuff?

 What is Teflon?